cdoublev/css/doc/parse/README.md

     - name: component value
     - value: list of component values

-The input list of tokens (CSS lexical units) may be transformed into a declaration, a rule, or a collection of them (style sheet and rule block), before validating them in the context (style sheet or parent rule) and parsing their contents (rule prelude and block value, declaration value) against the corresponding grammar, recursively.
+The input list of tokens (CSS lexical units) may be transformed into a declaration, a rule, or a collection of them (style sheet and rule block), before validating it in the context (style sheet or parent rule) and parsing its contents (the declaration value or the rule prelude and block value) against the corresponding grammar, recursively.

-Style sheet and rule block values are represented with one of the few productions that is not defined with a value definition:
+The style sheet and rule block values are represented with one of the few productions that are not defined with a value definition:

   - `<rule-list>`, `<qualified-rule-list>`, `<at-rule-list>`, accept qualified and/or at-rules allowed by the context
   - `<declaration-rule-list>` accept at-rules and `<declaration>` for properties/descriptors allowed by the context
   - `<declaration-list>` accept `<declaration>`s for properties/descriptors allowed by the context

 ## Parsing a declaration